DBB-Software/dbbs-solutions/README.md

 - Server Django App

 #### Mobile applications
-- React Native cross-platform mobile app, can be presented using react-native-cli and expo.
+- React Native cross-platform mobile app, can be presented using react-native-cli and expo
+- Flutter cross-platform mobile app, integrated with turborepo for unified command execution

 For each application, a predefined set of initial configurations is supplied.
 These include:
 - ESLint Configuration